The center of the whirlpool, the power of silence (1 Kings 19:11-13)

 We live in noise.

-Breaking news, cell phone notifications, constant comparisons, relationship tension, and endless thoughts running through our minds shake our minds all day long.
+Breaking news, cell phone notifications, constant comparisons, relationship tension, and endless thoughts running through our heads shake our minds all day long.
 In particular, the life of a middle-aged person with a lot of responsibility is not only filled with external noise, but also internal noise.
 Because the number of things that need to be resolved never decreases, my mind cannot rest even when I rest.

 The more this happens, the more stimulation people try to endure.